hy-lei/cs175-project/README.md

 Pipeline Overview:
 1. Data Cleaning and Generate TFRecord Files
-2. Model Training and Test (at run time)
+2. Model Training and Testing (at run time)
 3. Export model for inference

 Data Cleaning and Generate TFRecord Files